 EEI members have a long history of making cost-effective investments in needed and beneficial transmission infrastructure.
 These investments ensure the reliable electric service that homes and businesses expect, while also supporting competitive wholesale electricity markets and a greener generation portfolio.
 This dedication to build a transmission grid to support 21st century demands provides numerous consumer benefits, while on average remaining the smallest portion of an electric customer’s bill.

-Since 2000, EEI’s members have significantly increased their development of our nation’s transmission infrastructure, investing approximately $14.8 billion in 2012 alone, and are projected to spend an additional $64.2 billion through 2016 (real $2012).
+Since 2000, EEI’s members have significantly increased their development of our nation’s transmission infrastructure, investing approximately $16.9 billion in 2013 alone, and are projected to spend an additional $78.2 billion through 2017.